-The PI will ensure that ESA receives sufficient notification of proposed MIP/KIP inspections to enable them to be represented
+The PI will ensure that ESA receives sufficient notification of proposed MIP/KIP inspections to enable them to be represented.
+In general 4 weeks in advance with short-term confirmation by telephone or fax a few days before the event.

-A list of proposed KIP's and MIP's will be available identified in the AIT Plan.
+A list of proposed KIP's and MIP's will be available for the TBD.